Sudan sharply devalues currency as it aims for debt relief

 The circular also set a profit margin between buy and sell prices of no more than 0.5%.

-Sunday’s move had been expected late last year under the IMF programme but was delayed by political instability.
+Sunday’s move had been expected late last year under an IMF staff monitoring programme that could lead to relief on Sudan’s estimated $60 billion in foreign debt, but was held up by political uncertainty.

+As well as paving the way for debt relief, the devaluation would help stabilise the currency, reduce smuggling and speculation, and attract remittances from Sudanese working overseas, the central bank said in a statement.

 It comes two weeks after Prime Minister Abdalla Hamdok appointed a new government to include rebel groups that signed a peace deal in October.